Massive family reunification effort starts with a mother and son at the border

 After Sandra was deported to Tijuana, she called her older son.
 Jose Arturo had migrated to the United States years earlier.
 He told her that Bryan had arrived in southern California and that the two of them were living together.

-Sandra took a bus back to her home state of Michoacán.
+Sandra took a bus back to Michoacán.
 She moved in with her parents on the outskirts of their town.
 For weeks, she refused to go outside.
 She made video calls to Bryan, but they mostly just stared at each other and cried.

 “I assumed, ‘This is it.
 I’ll never see him again,’ ” she said.